 Local residents are invited to submit applications to hang their work in our gallery.
 For more information, please call Phyllis Gargiulo at the library.

-On Our Library Wall
+On the Gallery Wall

-In the display cases
+In the Exhibit Cases

-In the conference room
+In the Conference Room

 Pictures of the restoration of the Cat Ridge Cemetery.